 This post?
 AIL 2.
 I outlined what I wanted to say, Claude helped fill in sections and smooth out the writing, and I edited it to match my voice.
 The structure and ideas are mine, but AI did meaningful work on the prose.

 I’ll update this section as my patterns change.
-Check the lastModified date at the top to see when I last revised my thinking.
+Check the lastModified date to see when I last revised it.
+(November 2025: most posts are AIL 0 or 1.
+This post is AIL 2: I outlined it, Claude helped with prose, I edited to match my voice.)

 Why I’m Trying This